Paul de Rapin: Histoire d'Angleterre

 L'Histoire d'Angleterre was published monthly with illustrations and allegorical end pieces designed and engraved by François Morellon la Cave, and with a dedicatory epistle to King George I. The written style is lucid and effective.
 He stopped writing after dealing with the execution of Charles I of England in 1649.

 All volumes of his work were translated to English in a total of 14 volumes from 1727 by the Reverend Nicolas Tindal.
 Tindal began this great task while a chaplain to the Royal Navy, as attested in his foreword to an early volume.
 He added large numbers of informative notes throughout the volumes, which were illustrated with engravings, maps and genealogical tables of great quality.
 Illustrations were commissioned from Jacobus Houbraken.
 Many of the borders being designed by Thomas Gainsborough and George Vertue.
 Tindal also added a "Continuation" to the History, covering the years from the accession of James VI and I to that of George I of Great Britain.

 Although written in French this work was produced for the endorsement of the British monarchy, and at the time of its publication, for the House of Hanover.
 For this reason the epistle Dedicatory, printed beneath a very elegant engraving of the Royal Arms, is of interest.
 The following is a translation of it:

 Frontispiece to Volume I of original French Edition of de Rapin's Histoire d'Angleterre of 1724, designed and engraved by François Morellon la Cave.
 The image shows Clio and Time, with the original inhabitants in the background scene.
 The medallions depict: 1.
 Claudius, 2.
 Honorius granting rights to the cities of Britain, 3.
 Saxon Heptarchs, 4.
-Canute, 5.
+Cnut, 5.
 Edward the Confessor, 6.
 William the Conqueror.

 To His Britannic Majesty, GEORGE I: